okyeron/OMX-27/Docs.md

 CV pitch output is limited to about 4.3 octaves.

-USBMIDI should be plug-and-play with any USBMIDI compatible host. iPad works great with the camera connection kit.
+USBMIDI should be plug-and-play with any USBMIDI compatible host. iPad works great with the camera connection kit or a [lightning to usb micro cable](https://www.amazon.com/gp/product/B09KLXNYHL).
 Hardware MIDI TRS output jack is switchable between Type-A and Type-B.

+### Modes

+The OMX-27 has many different modes.
+Each mode is it's own beast and only one mode can be used at a given time.

+The current modes available are:
+MI - Midi Keyboard Mode
+CHOR - Chord Mode
+S1 - A Elektron style step sequencer with 8 patterns that can be up to 64 steps.
+Only 1 pattern can be active at a time in this mode.
+S2 - The same as S1 but multiple patterns can run at once.
+OM - Organelle Mode
+GR - Grids Mode.
+A fun rhythm sequencer based on Mutable Instruments Grids.
+EL - Euclidean Sequencer Mode.

+Long press the encoder to change modes.

 ## Layout

 <img src="images/omx27_layout4.png" alt="omx27_layout3" width="1045" height="425" />

-Top left key = AUX Key.

-Potentiometers are mapped by default to CCs 21, 22, 23, 24 and 7 (volume).
-These can be changed in the firmware.
-Hopefully this will be configurable from a device menu or a web-MIDI interface in future.

 ### Encoder

+The encoder is directly next to the screen of the OMX-27.

+You can use the encoder to modify parameters and change the selected parameter and page.

+Short press the encoder to toggle between selecting parameters and editing them.
+The selected parameter will be highlighted to reflect which mode you are in.

-Long press encoder to enable mode change.
-Turn to change modes, short-press to enter mode.
+Long press the encoder to change to a different mode.
+Once in mode selection, turn the encoder, then short-press to enter the selected mode.

-Within the modes a short press on the encoder will select a parameter to edit.
+### AUX Key

+The top left key is the AUX Key.

+In the MIDI Keyboard and Chord modes, holding this key will give you access to shortcuts.

+In the sequencer modes, this key is a dedicated start stop button.

+This key is also used in many places to quickly edit a parameter.

+If you are in a submode, the AUX Key can be used to exit out to the main mode.

+### Potentiometers

+The OMX-27 has 5 potentiometers, by default these are set to bank A and send CCs 21, 22, 23, 24 and 7 (volume).

+There are 5 banks of CC's available.
+You can switch banks using the PBNK parameter in MI Mode.

+The CC's can also be reconfigured by going into the CC Config submode, which is found on the last page of the MI Mode.

 ### Key Switches

+The functions of the key switches will change depending on which mode you are in.

-In MIDI modes the key switches work as a normal MIDI keyboard.
+In MI Mode, the key switches work like a normal MIDI keyboard.

-In sequencer modes the switches are broken into groups - Function Keys, Pattern Keys and Step Keys.
+In other modes, the keys will have specific functions depending on the mode or submode.

+Keys in this documentation will be refered to by number, from left to right and position, top or bottom.

+The top black keys will be referenced as top 1-10.

+The bottom white keys will be referenced as bottom 1-16.

-__"Black keys" (sharp/flat keyboard keys)__
+### "Black keys" (sharp/flat keyboard keys)

 The first 2 black keys are Function Keys (FUNC)
-- F1
+- F1 - First black key
+- F2 - Second black key
-- F2
+- F3 - Hold both F1 and F2

+These are used to perform various shortcuts depending on the mode.

-The next 8 are Pattern Keys and they select the active sequence pattern (P1-P8).
+// The next 8 are Pattern Keys and they select the active sequence pattern (P1-P8).

-Hold a key (long press) to access parameters for that pattern.
+// Hold a key (long press) to access parameters for that pattern.
 This is "Pattern Params".

-__"White keys" (bottom row)__
+// __"White keys" (bottom row)__

-Sequencer Step Keys - These are your sequencer step on/off keys.
+// Sequencer Step Keys - These are your sequencer step on/off keys.

-Hold a key (long press) to access parameters for that step.
+// Hold a key (long press) to access parameters for that step.
 This is "Note Select / Step Parameters".
 F1 + Step Key is also a quick shortcut.

 ---

-## Modes

-Long-press the encoder to enter Mode Select.
-Short-press to enter that mode.

-While in Mode Select (before you short-press), you can save the state of the sequencer and settings to memory by hitting the AUX key.
+### Saving

+To save your current OMX session to ROM, first enter Mode Select by holding the encoder.
+While this is active press AUX to save.

+The next time you restart your OMX, your last active mode will be loaded, and saved patterns and settings will be recalled.

+Saving is a long operation and not recommended to do while in the middle of a performance.

-### MI - MIDI
+## MODE MI - MIDI

 MIDI Keyboard.

-Quick Keys - Hold AUX
+AUX Shortcut keys:
+- Holding AUX will let you quickly edit the selected parameter.
 - first 2 "white keys" are octave up/down
 - first 2 "black keys" cycle through the selected parameter on the display
+- Top key 5 will disable MidiFX
+- Top keys 6-10 will select a MidiFX Group to use.
+   - Double click or long hold a MidiFX Group to enter the MidiFX submode.
+- Bottom key 12 will enter the arpeggiator pass-through submode.
+   - This mode will allow you to edit the parameters of the arpeggiator while also still using
+   - the keyboard to play notes.
+- Bottom key 13 will cycle through arpeggiator patterns.
+- Bottom key 14 will cycle through arpeggiator octave ranges.
+- Bottom key 15 will toggle the arpeggiator hold function.
+- Bottom key 16 will toggle the arpeggiator on and off.

 Parameters: